-Criterion 3: Team and Resources (30%)
+Criterion 3: Team and Resources (20%)

-- The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
-The qualifications, relevant expertise, and time commitment of the individuals on the team; - The capability of the proposed team to recruit and work with industry stakeholders to facilitate and expedite market transformation, leading to broader adoption of Building America research results;
+The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
+The qualifications, relevant expertise, and time commitment of the individuals on the team;

-- The capability of the proposed team to develop technology system and process solutions that can be successfully communicated to and implemented by residential market leaders; - The sufficiency of the facilities to support the work, if applicable; - The level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; - Team includes industry stakeholders such as builders and manufacturers whose participation is reflected in the Workplan and cost share, and; - The reasonableness of the budget and spend plan for the proposed project and objectives.
+- The availability and sufficiency of the facilities and equipment to support the work; - The degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further development and commercial deployment of the proposed technologies; - The level of participation by project participants, as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - The reasonableness of the budget and spend plan for the proposed project and objectives.